 Yarn-bombing is a new form of street art that involves knitting coverings for all kinds of objects, from trees to tanks.
 This versatile art form can easily accommodate a simple object like a pumpkin.
 If you know how to knit, you can create a custom covering using your favourite stitches and colours, and if you can’t, you can make one out of a sweater or other knit fabric.
 Either way, you’ll feel better for leaving your pumpkin out during cold fall nights.

 Sometimes, the most beautiful decorations are already around us.
 In the fall, colourful and fiery leaves are obviously the stars of the season.
 Unfortunately, these natural ornaments are only temporary—but so are pumpkins, so why not put the two together?
 Go for a walk, find some particularly striking fall leaves, and use some ModPodge to découpage your pumpkin with pressed leaves for a full fall overdose.

-Speaking of stencils, why not make like a graffiti artist and create a custom stencil?
+Speaking of stencils, why not make like a graffiti artist and create a custom stencil for this no-carve pumpkin?
 Get a piece of paper and cut out the shapes that you want to transfer onto your pumpkin.
-Then tape the stencil onto it, apply spray-paint, and remove the paper to reveal your work of art underneath.
+Then tape the stencil onto it, apply spray paint, and remove the paper to reveal your work of art underneath.
 You can create your own stencils, or you can download one of the hundreds of patterns available online.
 Because slicing shapes out of paper is so much easier than cutting them out of the pumpkin itself, you can make some surprisingly intricate patterns.